 "The land on the eastern side along 'ye sea' was his preference, for its soil was rich and brooks and ponds sparkled in many places above the beach.
 The fishing and clamming were excellent, the small animals and birds plentiful, and the apple trees found the soil and moisture to their liking."
 His will reflected this love for the land by specifying that it, "remain in the family and the name of Devereux from generation to generation... forever and ever."

 It might be stretching it to call John Devereux the first conservationist Selectman, but clearly his love of the land and of Marblehead's natural resource cannot be overlooked. -- Bill Purdin

 The chart below shows the relationships of the intermingling couples:

 Ruth Parker, the daughter of Hannah's brother's widow and her second husband, was the second wife of Hannah's son, Joseph Swett, Jr.

-Hannah's niece, Ann Devereaux, (daughter of her brother John and Susannah Hartshorne) married Hannah's nephew, Faithful Bartlett (son of Bethia Devereux and John Bartlett).
+Hannah's niece, Ann Devereux, (daughter of her brother John and Susannah Hartshorne) married Hannah's nephew, Faithful Bartlett (son of Bethiah Devereux and John Bartlett).